 - What happens if I miss a dose?

-- What should I avoid while receiving dopamine injection?
+- What should I avoid after receiving dopamine injection?

 - Where can I get more information?